paugier/mercurial-book/en/hook.rst

 -  ``pretag``: Controlling.
 This is run before creating a tag.

 -  ``pretxnchangegroup``: Controlling.
-This is run after a group of changesets has been brought into the local repository from another, but before the transaction completes that will make the changes permanent in the repository.
+This is run after a group of changesets has been added to the local repository from another, but before the transaction that will make the changes permanent in the repository completes.

 -  ``pretxncommit``: Controlling.
-This is run after a new changeset has been created in the local repository, but before the transaction completes that will make it permanent.
+This is run after a new changeset has been created in the local repository, but before the transaction that will make it permanent completes.

 -  ``preupdate``: Controlling.
 This is run before starting an update or merge of the working directory.